 Local Government Association: Policy Briefings

-Stakeholder workshops held in London and Leeds earlier this year helped us to identify topics that will be most useful for local authorities working to establish climate action plans to lower transport carbon emissions in their areas.
+Stakeholder workshops held in London and Leeds in early 2020 to identify topics that would be most useful for local authorities working to establish climate action plans to lower transport carbon emissions in their areas.

 Department for Transport: Secondment

 As the UK prepares to host COP26, this project brings Richard H. Walker, an experienced Department for Transport transport planning and policy specialist to the University of Leeds, to bring together a series of high-profile transport and climate change project findings to produce a new approach to accelerating decarbonisation.

 The secondment provides an in-depth understanding of the policy process at a national scale to be integrated with the place-based and research-led findings of DecarboN8 and CREDS at the University of Leeds.
 It will identify effective, equitable and implementable policies for demonstration and implementation, creating a new path from research to action in the transport sector.